jangpiano75/MiPairGit/README.md

 # MiPair

-Title: MiPair: An Integrative Web Cloud Service for Design-based Comparative Analysis with Paired Microbiome Data
+Title: Integrative Web Cloud Computing and Analytics Using MiPair for Design-based Comparative Analysis with Paired Microbiome Data

 Version: 1.0.0